dustinpfister/blog_posts/_posts/js-array-copy.md

 // '1,2,3,4'
 ```

-This crude yet effective way of copying an array will work just fine with arrays with primitive values.
-However maybe it would still be a good idea to look into some additional options for marking a shallow copy of an array.
+This crude yet effective way of copying an array will work just fine with arrays with primitive values, but it will just be the same problem when it comes to nested arrays.
+However maybe it would still be a good idea to look into some additional options for marking a shallow copy of an array, before moving on to that sort of thing.

 ### 1.3 - Using the array slice method